Umuzi-org/ACN-syllabus/content/projects/katas/level-0/_index.md

 Use Git and Github to save your code to the cloud (like a boss)

 Please remember that you need to focus on UNDERSTANDING!
+Some of these exercises are easy but you need to make sure you really understand the concepts that make your code run.

 Some of these task are kinda easy, but they were all chosen for good reasons.
 Try think about the lessons each task is trying to teach you.
 Think about what might confuse other people.